mindersec/minder/docs/docs/ref/rules/activity.md

 ---
-title: Activity Score
+title: Trusty Score
 sidebar_position: 20
 ---

-# Activity Score Threshold Rule
+# Trusty Score Threshold Rule

-The following rule type is available for [Trusty](https://www.trustypkg.dev/) activity score threshold.
+The following rule type is available for [Trusty](https://www.trustypkg.dev/) score threshold.

-## `pr_trusty_check` - Verifies that pull requests do not add any dependencies with low Trusty scores
+## `pr_trusty_check` - Verifies that pull requests do not add any dependencies with Trusty scores below a certain threshold

-This rule allows you to monitor new Pull requests for newly added dependencies with low [Trusty](https://www.trustypkg.dev/) scores.
+This rule allows you to monitor new pull requests for newly added dependencies with low [Trusty](https://www.trustypkg.dev/) scores.
-For every pull request submitted to a repository, this rule will check if the pull request adds a new dependency with a low Trusty score.
+For every pull request submitted to a repository, this rule will check if the pull request adds a new dependency with a Trusty score below a threshold that you define.
 If a dependency with a low score is added, the PR will be commented on.

 ## Entity
 - `pull_request`